Channeas/codepipeline-fullstack/README.md

 ## Resources created

-The template created a total of 7 resources, which are listed below:
+The template creates a total of 7 resources, which are listed below:

 -   3 [S3](https://aws.amazon.com/s3/) Buckets - 1 for storing artifacts used by the CodePipeline pipeline, one for storing the frontend after building it, and one for storing backend code (for example zipped Lambdas)